Equine Massage

 Whiskey loves her Irene time, it's an honour to sit with a slumbering horse.

-NURTURE THE SOURCE™ NURTURE THE HORSE™
+NURTURE THE SOURCE™

 Educated by The School of Equine Massage + Rehabilitation Therapies, Foothills College of Massage Therapy + Hydrotherapy, West Coast Institute of Aromatherapy, Upledger Institute

 What Gertie told me first is that her name was all wrong.
 She hated it.
-Also that she had so much poll tension that the bridal made her squirrely.
+Also that she had so much poll tension that the bridle made her squirrely.
 I could address the poll easily, but how do you tell someone to rename their horse?
 The owner took it well, but later those two parted ways.
-Maybe she got a new home and a new name that suited her better.
+Maybe she got a new home + a new name that suited her better.

 Bareback is Irene's favourite ride.